 - Personal identifiable information or sensitive information.

 - Off-topic posts.

-In posting your comments or other work to websites owned or administered by NIMH, you irrevocably grant NIMH permission to copy, distribute, make derivatives, display, or perform your work publicly and free-of-charge.
+By posting your comments or other work to websites owned or administered by NIMH, you irrevocably grant us permission to copy, distribute, make derivatives, display, or perform your work publicly and free-of-charge.

 NIMH recognizes that the web is a 24/7 medium, and your comments are welcome at any time.
 However, given the need to reasonably manage federal resources, moderating comments should only be expected to occur Monday through Friday during regular business hours.
 Comments submitted at other times will be reviewed as soon as possible.
 Please note that NIMH does not respond to individual comments or questions on a routine basis.